Compare types

 Which is better, air source or ground source heat pump?

 Air source heat pumps cost less to install (£8k–£14k vs £18k–£35k) and suit most UK homes.
 Ground source is more efficient in cold weather and lasts longer, but only makes sense if you have land for boreholes or trenches.
+Both attract the same £7,500 Boiler Upgrade Scheme grant.

 Are hybrid heat pumps eligible for the BUS grant?